curl/everything-curl/usingcurl-uploads.md

 ### Progress meter for uploads

-The general progress meter curl provides (see the [Progress meter](cmdline-progressmeter.md) section) works fine for uploads as well, but what needs to be remembered is that the progress meter is automatically disabled when you're sending output to stdout, and most protocols curl support can output something even for an upload.
+The general progress meter curl provides (see the [Progress meter](cmdline-progressmeter.md) section) works fine for uploads as well.
+What needs to be remembered is that the progress meter is automatically disabled when you're sending output to stdout, and most protocols curl support can output something even for an upload.